| Title: | Weighted Mean SHAP and CI for Robust Feature Assessment in ML Grid |

 E. F. Haghish

 This function normalizes a vector based on specified minimum and maximum values.
-If the minimum and maximum values are not specified, the function will use the minimum and maximum values of the vector.
+If the minimum and maximum values are not specified, the function will use the minimum and maximum values of the vector (ignoring missing values).

 x |